Mounds View police investigating fatal shooting

-Mounds View police are searching for a suspect who fatally shot someone late Wednesday afternoon.
+Mounds View police are investigating the death of a man found fatally shot next to his vehicle.

 More from Star Tribune